 Nurturing return to work mothers – and why return to work mums are good for the business too.

-On the business’ side, poor retention rates after maternity can take on an almost inevitable quality, and leave leaders scratching their heads as to how to overcome the conundrum.
-While from the new mothers’ point of view, frustration stemming from a lack of understanding coupled with navigating a major change can push returning mothers to depart the business.
+On the business side, poor retention rates after maternity can take on an almost inevitable quality and leave leaders scratching their heads as to how to overcome the conundrum.
+From the new mothers’ point of view, frustration stemming from a lack of understanding coupled with navigating a major change can push returning mothers to depart the business.
 So, if women in the workforce equal better performance, how can organisations support their employees, get them back up to speed and retain new mothers?

 Maternity coaching has been shown to achieve this.
-It means more women who perform effectively after returning from maternity, more women who feel positively about their employer and more women who are likely to stick around in the future.
-For organisations that are serious about their long-term success, helping mothers to do their job effectively is a no-brainer.
+It means more women perform effectively after returning from maternity leave, more women feel positive about their employer, and more women are likely to stick around in the future.
+For organisations that are serious about their long-term success, helping mothers to do their jobs effectively is a no-brainer.

 The state of play for returning mothers